 Ordinary paper or dust masks don’t stop fine particles.
-While the N95 mask (also called a “P2 mask”) does have a respirator that filters fine particles from the air, the masks will only provide some protection if they’re close-fitting enough to create a seal around your face.
-If they fail to do that, they’re useless.
+While the N95 mask (also called a “P2 mask”) does have a respirator that filters fine particles from the air, the masks will only provide protection if they’re close-fitting enough to create a seal around your face.

-To reduce your risk of catching or spreading airborne viruses, the Ministry of Health recommends:
+To reduce your risk of catching or spreading Covid-19, the Ministry of Health recommends:

 Coronaviruses are a large group of viruses that include the common cold, severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
-In January, officials in China identified a new coronavirus called novel coronavirus or 2019-nCoV.
+In January, officials in China identified a new coronavirus called novel coronavirus, 2019-nCoV or Covid-19.